Nanyang Technological University: College of Engineering

-The college offers a rich array of multidisciplinary programmes and specialisations in traditional engineering disciplines and beyond.
 In addition to the 12 single degree programmes, the college also offers double degrees, double majors and integrated programmes as well as the only aerospace engineering programme in Singapore.

+College of Computing and Data Science

+In February 2024, a restructuring occurred within the academic framework, resulting in the separation of the disciplines of Computer Science, Computer Engineering, Data Science, and Artificial Intelligence from the College of Engineering, establishing them as an autonomous college.
+This transition was marked by the introduction of new program offerings, including Applied Computing in Finance and Artificial Intelligence & Society.

 College of Science

-Today, the college consists of three schools and is home to about 150 faculty members, 340 research staff, 110 administrative and technical staff, 4,000 undergraduate and 750 graduate students.
+As of 2024, the college consists of four schools and is home to 257 faculty members, 578 research staff, 134 administrative and technical staff, 4,227 undergraduate and 1,078 graduate students.